Skip to main content

 Trust & Accuracy

 Yes.
-We do not share your data with other users or use it to train AI models.
+We do not share your data with other users.
 See our privacy policy for details.

-Biomni is built with multiple safeguards to ensure accurate, reliable results:Citations & References
+Biomni Lab is built with multiple safeguards to ensure accurate, reliable results:Citations & References

 • All database queries link directly to source records (UniProt, NCBI, PDB, etc.)